NP-hardness of SVP in Euclidean Space: Linear Projections

-\end{Prop} We need to show that the left side is positive.
-For this purpose, it is enough to show that the number $|Z_x^{**}(\FF_q)|$ of $\FF_q$-rational points on the variety $Z_x^{**}$ is positive.
-Just as in Theorem \ref{loc}, we shall show that the number $|Z_x^{**}(\FF_q)|$ is at least subexponential in $q$ with suitable choices of parameters.
+We need to show that the left-hand side of \eqref{eq:fiber_bound} is strictly positive.
+For this, it suffices to show that the number $|Z_x^{**}(\mathbb{F}_q)|$ of $\mathbb{F}_q$-rational points on the variety $Z_x^{**}$ is positive.
+In analogy to Theorem \ref{loc}, we will demonstrate that $|Z_x^{**}(\mathbb{F}_q)|$ is subexponentially large in $q$ under suitable parameter selections.

-For $1\leq i\leq h-t$ and $1\leq e\leq r$, let
+For $1 \leq i \leq h-t$ and $1 \leq e \leq r$, let

 By inclusion-exclusion sieving, we have